 USAC courses are taught at Chiang Mai University by local and visiting faculty.
-Professors will provide a syllabus at the beginning of the term and coursework will generally follow a typical U.S. structure with a combination of exams, projects, essays, and/or homework.
+Professors will provide a syllabus at the beginning of the semester and coursework will generally follow a typical U.S. structure with a combination of exams, projects, essays, and/or homework.
 Your classmates will be other USAC or international students.
 Local students are already fluent in Thai and typically their English is not proficient enough to join you in courses taught in English.
 There will still be plenty of chances for you to interact with local students.

-You should plan to be in courses Monday - Friday.
+You should plan to be in courses Monday through Friday.
 You will have plenty of time to explore Thailand on weekends.
 It is not recommended to plan any weekend travel until after you arrive.

 You will be required to wear a uniform on the university campus.
-For men, the uniform is a white, button-down shirt and black slacks.
-For women, the uniform is a white button-down shirt and black skirt.
+For men, the uniform is a white, button down shirt and black slacks.
+For women, the uniform is a white, button down shirt and black skirt.
 The skirt must be knee length and no shorter.
-The uniforms can be bought onsite for about 200-220 Thai baht.
+The uniforms can be bought onsite for about 200-220 Thai Baht.
+During orientation, the USAC staff will take you shopping for your uniform.